 This is about as simple as stretches come.
 Start by sitting on the floor or a mat with your feet together, extended out in front of you.
 Keep your back straight, and bend forward, reaching for your toes.
 If possible, grab your feet with your hands.
 If not, stretch as far as you can, and hold the position for 10 seconds before relaxing.

-After a workout, sometimes the last thing you want to do is hang around a gym and do post exercise maintenance.
-However, putting the time in to properly cool down and stretch out after a workout will go a long way toward reducing soreness, preventing injury, and increasing flexibility.
+After a workout, sometimes the last thing you want to do is hang around a gym and do post-exercise maintenance.
+However, putting the time in to properly cool down and stretch after a workout will go a long way toward reducing soreness, preventing injury, and increasing flexibility.
 Remember that you don’t have to do every stretch after every workout.
-You should focus mainly on the major muscle groups you used, especially muscles that are tight or sore.
-Don’t forget to keep up on the rest of your post workout routine as well: hydrate, cool down with a brisk walk, and consider rolling out sore muscles with a foam roller.
+Focus mainly on the major muscle groups you used, paying extra attention to muscles that are tight or sore.
+Don’t forget to indulge in other aspects of your post-workout routine as well: hydrate, mediate for a few minutes, consider rolling out sore muscles with a foam roller, and treat yourself to a hot steam shower or sauna.
 You will be glad you did.